-I only had four days before Sue, Sarah and I were to fly to the Azores, but I managed to do a bit of digging in at the allotment and of course I refereed a rugby match that was notable for the athleticism of the Ref.
+On return to the UK it was only four days before Sue, Sarah and I were due to fly to the Azores, I also managed to do a bit of digging at the allotment and of course refereed a rugby match that was notable for the athleticism of the Ref.